brentjand/dropship-business/README.md

 # Dropship Business App Database
-# Implemented with Python, Flask ORM, PostgreSQL
+# Implemented with Python, Flask, PostgreSQL

 A Dropship Business database design that utilizes Flask ORM to manage backend app development with Python.
 API was tested through a client (e.g Insomnia), and relational database management was implemented via PostgreSQL.